 Same-sex sexual behavior (SSB) is widespread among diverse animals with considerable variations across taxa [1–3].
 In most species, the SSB is considered the result of mistaken identity [3,4], while in some cases, SSB provides adaptive value by making the best of a bad job with the shortage of heterosexual partners [5,6].
 In either case, the occurrence of SSB is dependent on the mode of mating strategy in heterosexual contexts and strongly affected by the accuracy and carefulness of sex identification of the mating partner [7].
 Sexual communication, mediated via sex-specific attracting signals (e.g., sex pheromones), underlies such sexual identification of the other sex.
 Therefore, even if the SSB does not have adaptive value, the evolutionary patterns of sexual signals could shape the diversity of SSB across species as a by-product.
 However, the role of sex-specific signals in SSB has remained unexplored.

 As signal senders and receivers play different roles in mate pairing, the effect of sexual signals on SSB should differ between sender-sender and receiver-receiver pairs.
 For example, the strength of sexual signals has the opposite effect on the sender-sender SSB and receiver-receiver SSB.
-In the species with weak sex-specific signals, more frequent SSB between receivers is expected compared with those with strong signals [8].
-With small sexual differences, receivers can locate other receivers as well as senders, which may also provoke mistaken identity of the sex of the partner.
+In species with weak sex-specific signals, more frequent SSB between receivers is expected compared with those with strong signals [8].
+Because it needs more effort for receivers to distinguish senders from receivers with weak sexual signals, receivers may mistake the sex of the partner.
 On the other hand, more SSB between signal senders could be possible in the species with strong signals.
-It is rarer to observe SSB between senders as they are usually passive sex during mating [9].
-Nevertheless, with strong signals, it is easier for even senders to find other senders than other receivers.
+It is rarer to observe SSB between senders as they are usually the passive sex during paring [9].
+Nevertheless, if the signals are strong enough, it should be easier for even senders to find other senders than other receivers.
 Thus, the strength of sexual signals is expected to modify the relative occurrence of receiver-receiver and sender-sender SSB across species.

 Mate pairing in termites provides an ideal model system to study the evolution of SSB.
 Termites form life-long monogamous pairs to establish colonies [10].
 During a brief period, alates (winged adults) disperse from their nests.
-Both females and males land on the ground, shed their wings, and run to search for a mating partner.
+Both females and males land on the ground or trees, shed their wings, and run to search for a mating partner.
 Upon joining, a pair performs a tandem run.
-In neoisopteran termites, the male always follows the female with sex pheromones [11], maintaining contact in a highly coordinated manner while seeking a suitable site for colony foundation.
+In neoisopteran termites, the male always follows the female that produces sex pheromones [11], maintaining contact in a highly coordinated manner while seeking a suitable site for colony foundation.
 Although tandem running involves communication via sex pheromones, same-sex tandem running can be observed in either sex [11,12].
 Sex pheromones should play different roles between female-female pairs and male-male pairs.
-In male-male pairs, same-sex tandem can happen once one male starts to follow another male.
-Thus, SSB can happen because of mistaken identity.
-This implies that species with weak sex pheromones provoke male-male tandem pairing.
-On the other hand, female-female tandem cannot happen because of mistaken identity.
-As the sex role is fixed (females do not follow males) [11,13], female-female tandem runs initiate after one female changes sex role in advance.
-In this situation, the sex pheromones of females instead facilitate same-sex tandems because females can easily follow another female.
+In male-male pairs, same-sex tandem can happen once one male starts following another male.
+Thus, in the case of male-male tandems, SSB can happen because of mistaken identity.
+This implies that species with weak sex pheromones may provoke male-male tandem pairing.
+On the other hand, female-female tandem should not come from the mistaken identity because the sex role is fixed (females do not follow males) [11,13], and one female needs to change the sex role before the initiation of female-female tandem runs when not approached by males.
+This implies that female-female tandem run could be intentional, and thus conversely, the strong pheromone signal of females instead facilitate same-sex tandems, where females can easily follow another female.